 Modification about block size

+Here, we have two tests about the size constraint:

-Here, the triangular prediction unit mode is only applied to a CU which both block width and height are larger than or equal to 8.
-This test is Test D.
+Test D: the triangular prediction unit mode is only applied to a CU which both block width and height are larger than or equal to 8.

+Test E: Apply the same constraint as multi-hypothesis intra mode, i.e., the triangular prediction unit mode is only applied to a CU which size is larger or equal than 64, and both block width and height are less than 128.